JonathanHidalgoN/Legends-Shop/README.md

 ✅ Add Grafana + Loki + Prometheus stack for monitoring and observability.

 ✅ Add HD image fetching and storage to /public directory.

-🛠️ (WIP) Migrate infrastructure to Azure using Terraform.